Cloudinnovates/lycheeJS/guides/CONTRIBUTION.md

 You have to fork the project on GitHub to your own repository.
-This allows you to work on the feature beforehand, even while the lycheeJS team is undecided whether or not to merge in your features already.
+This allows you to work on the feature beforehand, even while the lychee.js team is undecided whether or not to merge in your features already.

 ![How to create a Fork](./asset/contribution-fork.png)